The Rise of Social Media Shopping - Should You Join In?

 - Update your app to the latest version.

 - Create a product catalog on Facebook and ask for approval to tag products.

 - Get approved and start adding tags to your product catalog!

 While that sounds like a lengthy process, it is fairly quick.
+Especially when you have the chance to make it easier by scheduling Instagram posts.
 The good thing about Facebook and Instagram merging is that you get access to both with some of the same steps.

 Self Reported Success